Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Grace Nichols and Island Man
+Grace Nichols And A Summary of Island Man

 Island Man is a short poem that focuses on the cultural identity of a Caribbean man who wakes up in real time London but who is still dreaming about his native island.